bamidev/browser-window/README.md

 Click [here](./docs/getting-started) for a manual on how to set up everything that's needed to use Browser Window.

+### Documentation issues on docs.rs

+At the moment, _Browser Window_ is experiencing issues with the docs.rs site to get its documentation to show up properly.
+Therefore, if you want to start using _Browser Window_, you can clone the git repository and run `cargo doc --open --all-features` to get the documentation you need.

 ## License

 This software is available as open source software under a MIT license, for maximum freedom.